 Industrial applications for trench liners

 As we’ve stated, trench liners are utilized for a variety of different applications.
 Generally, however, they are utilized in an industrial setting to store or transport large volumes of liquid in an efficient manner.
 Some of the most common applications for trench liners include drainage, agricultural irrigation, or as a secondary containment unit for large quantities of liquid.
-In instances of agricultural irrigation or drainage, trench liners are more often used to transport liquids across large distances, whereas with secondary containment, they are utilized to store liquids for longer periods of time.
+This is why they are also known as drainage liners.
+In instances of agricultural irrigation or draining, these liners are more often used to transport liquids across large distances, whereas with secondary containment, they are utilized to store liquids for longer periods of time.

 Benefits of a trench liner